oneclickvirt/oneclickvirt.github.io/docs/en_US/guide/dashboard.md

 ## Project Repository

-Welcome to Star and Fork
+Welcome Star and Fork, all resources are open source, no non-open source parts, reproduced as well as the use of please write on the source of this site, thank you!

 ### PVE